chef/chef-web-docs/snapshots/release_supermarket/source/supermarket.rst

 Installing Private Supermarket
 -----------------------------------------------------

-To install a Private Supermarket, see the instructions `here <https://docs.chef.io/install_supermarket.html>`__.
+To install a Private Supermarket, see the instructions :doc:`here <install_supermarket>`.

 Set up Workstation
 -----------------------------------------------------
-If you are using Chef 12.13 or higher, use the `knife cookbook site <https://docs.chef.io/knife_cookbook_site.html>`_ commands to work with cookbooks in both Public Chef Supermarket and a Private Chef Supermarket.
+If you are using Chef 12.13 or higher, use the :doc:`knife cookbook site <knife_cookbook_site>` commands to work with cookbooks in both Public Chef Supermarket and a Private Chef Supermarket.

 If you are using Chef 12.12 or lower, use the ``knife supermarket`` plugin to work with cookbooks in a Private Chef Supermarket.